danielendeg/nugetpackageupdate/specs/De%2DIdentification/Anonymization-with-Reference/Replace-Resource-Id%3A-Mapping-Table-with-Id-Hashing.md

 }
 ```
 Here we want to define a new de-identification action **cryptoHash** as this transformation is different from existing operations like redact and dateshift.
-1. For "resource.Id" and *string* types, we simple compute the *HMAC_SHA256* of the id and transform to hex format confirmed to FHIR.
+1. For *id* and *string* types, we compute the *HMAC_SHA256* of the id and transform to hex format confirmed to FHIR.
 2. For "nodesByType('Reference').reference", only the resource id part will be transformed.
 3. For elements with format conformance requirements like date/code/uuid/oid, "cryptoHash" is not supported.